Stability of the de-Sitter universe: One-loop nonlocal $f(R)$ gravity: conclusion and discussion

 \section{conclusion and discussion}

 In this work, based on the background field, the one-loop quantum correction about the nonlocal $f(R)$ gravity model has been investigated.
 The de-Sitter solution of the model was taken into consideration as a classical background.
 We firstly described the Einstein framework for nonlocal $f(R)$ gravity and discovered that the model is ghost-free only in the case of the auxiliary field $B>0$.
 Further, we used the mini-superspace approach to analyse the classical stability constraint.
 Finally, we performed the one-loop calculation in the Euclidean sector, with the background being $S_4$.
 The Landau gauge was used by us during the calculation.
 Subsequently, we derived the quantum stability condition $\frac{\lambda_1}{\lambda_3}<0,\(\frac{\lambda_1}{\lambda_3}\)^2>\frac{4\lambda_2}{\lambda_3}>0$.
-We can establish that the quantum stability condition (QSC) which is simplified to the classical stability condition (CSC).
-The derived conclusion is that, within both classical and one-loop contexts, the nonlocal $f(R)$ gravity satisfies the requirements for the ghost-free condition (GFC) and stability condition.
-Moreover, employing Veda's theorem, we calculate the one-loop divergence term in Appendix B.
+The derived conclusion is that classical stability condition(CSC) and quantum stability condition(QSC) are inconsistent under the fulfillment of ghost-free condition(GFC).
+Moreover, employing Veda's theorem, we calculate the one-loop divergence term.

 In future work, our results can be expanded upon and applied in various contexts.
 We will use this scheme to analyze the one-loop action in the cosmology.
 Subsequently, we will employ the quantum corrected conclusion to explore the correspondence with the holographic principle.
 Furthermore, we will also consider one-loop calculation in a black hole background to investigate alterations in the geometric properties of black holes.